MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/extractfunction.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 10/23/2018
+ms.date: 01/22/2020
 ---
 # extract()

 Get a match for a [regular expression](./re2.md) from a text string.

-Optionally, it then converts the extracted substring to the indicated type.
+Optionally, convert the extracted substring to the indicated type.

     extract("x=([0-9.]+)", 1, "hello x=45.6|wo") == "45.6"